canrollas/balik-mezati/README.md

 # Fish Auction Project Technology Electing Process
+## Note that this project is demonstration for individuals full version.
 ### Abstract

 Technology usage covers many critical areas like software design.
 Electing the best compatible technologies with